suggap

 Sealed Cargo

 Sealed Cargo is a 1951 American war film about a fisherman, played by Dana Andrews, who gets tangled up with Nazis and their U-boats.
-Other major cast members are Claude Rains, Carla Balenda and Philip Dorn.
-Andrews' brother Steve Forrest has a small, uncredited part, one of his earliest screen roles.
+Claude Rains, Carla Balenda, and Philip Dorn co-starred.
+Andrews' younger brother, actor Steve Forrest, had a small, uncredited part, one of his earliest screen roles.
 The movie was based on the novel The Gaunt Woman by Edmund Gilligan.

 Plot